Sevardin Harker. Marday, Leo 3rd, 2344 AA. 9:46PM. Arroyo.

 “Areligious.
 Causes extreme pain.
 Ponophage, I think.”

 The classification finally came to him, unbidden.
-Egregores came in a limitless variety of flavors, ranging from minor nuisances to godlike entities.
+Egregores came in a limitless variety of flavors, ranging from minor nuisances to literal gods.
 And somehow, they all translate to being a pain in our ass.
 In populations where the collective unconscious was particularly devout, they often assumed the mannerisms and identities of angels or demons.
 Other areas spawned monsters shaped by fear of serial killers, fae, urban legends, and anything else that caused a panic.

 But ponophages were simpler.
 They were entities born from concentrations of mental energy associated with pain.
 Generally speaking, they were weak enough to be destroyed with the urdic equivalent of swatting a mosquito.
 The rules for bigger ones were different.
 You needed to import them to the material plane to kill them for good.
 Unfortunately, that required them to possess something.
 Hosts acted as metaphysical intermediaries, allowing the entity to be expelled and bound to the material plane, where they could then be definitively destroyed.
 But all possessive egregores knew how to use their hosts as hostages and wield them as weapons.
 But that’s not the best part.
 Since this thing is a ponophage, any pain we cause the host will make it more powerful.